Botevo, Varna Province: The Botev Dam

 The Botev Dam is one of Botevo's most important features.
-Botev dam was built in 1956 on an area of 250 acres.
-It is located in the Karamanliyte on the Suha reka river.
+It was built in 1956 on an area of 250 acres and is located in the Karamanliyte locality on the Suha Reka river.

-By 2011, the dam did not function as a hydropower facility because of the lack of responsible management.
-The dam is now in an emergency condition.

-In 2012, the preparation of a complete technical documentation for the repair of water intake and gate wells and construction of CIS (control and measurement system) began.
-MIT - TTX Ltd. began the overhaul of hydraulic structures, and the dam and reservoir was completely rebuilt and restocked.
-The following species of fish - carp, grass carp, silver carp, rudd and taranka were repopulated in the reservoir.
-The construction of gazebos, barbecues, bridges and other facilities for lovers of sport fishing will soon begin.
+By 2011, the dam was not functioning as a hydropower facility due to a lack of responsible management, and was in an emergency condition.
+In 2012, preparation began on complete technical documentation for the repair of the water intake and gate wells, along with construction of a control and measurement system (CIS).
+The firm MIT-TTX Ltd. began the overhaul of the hydraulic structures, and the dam and reservoir were completely rebuilt and restocked.
+Carp, grass carp, silver carp, rudd, and tench were reintroduced into the reservoir.
+Construction of gazebos, barbecues, bridges, and other facilities for recreational anglers was planned to begin shortly afterward.